 A tree structure that represents the runtime state of parent-child relationships between component instances.
-If instance A launches instance B then in the tree A will be the parent of B. The component instance tree is used in static capability routing such that parents can offer capabilities to their children to use, and children can expose capabilities for their parents to expose to their parents or offer to other children.
+If instance A launches instance B then in the tree A will be the parent of B. The component instance tree is used to route capabilities such that parents can offer capabilities to their children to use, and children can expose capabilities for their parents to expose to their parents or offer to other children.

 Component instance tree is a components v2 concept.

-A system service which lets component instances manage their children and routes capabilities between them, thus implementing the component instance tree.
+A system service that lets component instances manage their children and routes capabilities between them, thus implementing the component instance tree.
 Component Manager is the system service that implements the components v2 runtime.